Skip to main content

 CMS Access Rule

-The Centers for Medicare and Medicaid Services (CMS) recently finalized a rule Ensuring Access to Medicaid Services.
-The rule updates regulations to promote public transparency and oversight in how states administer Medicaid covered home and community-based services The Federal Register published the final rule (CMS-2442-F) on May 10, 2024.
-The new regulations will become effective on July 9, 2024.
+CMS finalized a rule, Ensuring Access to Medicaid Services.
+The rule updates regulations to promote public transparency and oversight in how states administer Medicaid covered home and community-based services.
+The Federal Register published the final rule on May 10, 2024.
+The new regulations took effect on July 9, 2024.

 Administration for Community Living (ACL) Older Americans Act Final Rule